 See below a step-by-step description of the trial - with many links to detailed articles.

-Dareen is already more than two years and a month under detention...
+Dareen is already more than two years and two months under detention...
 She was held initially for three months in different Israeli prisons and since then under house arrest.
-In the parallel legal process concerning Dareen’s detention, Lasky has already filed a request to abolish her house arrest.
-It was heard on November 20.
-Decision is expected on Monday, December 4, at 14:00.
+In the parallel legal process concerning Dareen’s detention, the last request by attorney Lasky to abolish her house arrest was refused on December 4, 2017.

 On November 2, 2015, she was indicted in the Magistrates’ Court in Nazareth for “incitement to violence” and “support of a terrorist organization”.